Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 ```

-You should be in your workshop working directory that is /scratch/micro612w21_class_root/micro612w21_class/username
+You should be in your class working directory that is /scratch/micro612w21_class_root/micro612w21_class/username

 > ***v.
 Set up a conda environment using a YML file***